stocnet/manynet/README.md

 ## About the package

 Learning and using network analysis tools in R can be challenging.
-There are so many great packages, all with their own offerings and advantages, but also all with their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
+There are many great packages, all with their own offerings and advantages, but also all with their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
 Moreover, many of these packages only work on *some* types of networks (usually one-mode, simple, directed or